livvy94/BottleRocket/README.md

 [Project thread on the starmen.net forums](https://forum.starmen.net/forum/Community/PKHack/BottleRocket-A-WIP-EB0-Data-Editor)

-Current status: Working on the train destination table
+Current status: Starting from scratch (using the previous unit tests as a guide) to regain momentum